w3c/wai-curricula/content/content-author/forms.md

 Students should be able to:

-* explain how people with disabilities rely on clear and meaningful labels and instructions for form fields and controls, including edit boxes, lists, buttons, and others, to understand and interact with web pages and applications
+* explain how people with disabilities rely on clear labels and meaningful instructions for form fields and controls, including edit boxes, lists, buttons, and others, to understand and interact with web pages and applications
-* provide clear and meaningful textual and visual labels for form fields and controls that help users understand their purpose
+* write clear labels for form fields and controls that help users understand their purpose
-* provide textual and visual instructions that describe the overall purpose and intent of the form
+* provide meaningful instructions that describe the overall purpose and intent of the form
-* provide instructions about the current step and about the total number of steps in a multi-step process
+* write instructions about the current step and about the total number of steps in a multi-step process
-* collaborate with designers and developers to provide:
+* collaborate with designers and developers to include:
   * instructions about expected input types and formats
   * error messages that identify the field in error
-  * suggestions for correction when possible based on the selected input formats and validation methods
+  * suggestions for correction when possible based on the selected input formats and the validation methods in use
-* identify related requirements for designers and developers to ensure visual and non-visual perception of and operation with forms and controls
+* identify related requirements for designers and developers to ensure visual and non-visual perception and operation of forms and controls

 {% include excol.html type="all" %}